salsify/condition-editor-coding-exercise/README.md

 # Specification

-This repository contains a mock `datastore` which includes sample products, propderty definitions including data types, and the complete set of filter operations.
+This repository contains a mock `datastore` which includes sample products, property definitions including data types, and the complete set of filter operations.
 Using this datastore please create a web user inteface with the following behavior:

 * A user can create a single filter
 * Filters have the form `[property name] [operator] [property value]`